NMFS-RADFish/radfish/docs/design-system/custom-components/table.md

 # Table

-The Table component is a flexible and customizable table designed for displaying tabular data.
+The `Table` component is a flexible and customizable table designed for displaying sortable data.

 ## Features

 - **Sorting**: Click on any column header to sort the table by that column.
 Sorting toggles between ascending, descending, and unsorted states.
 - **Multi-Column Sorting**: Multi-column sorting allows you to sort data by multiple columns.
 Click additional column headers in the desired order of sorting priority.
 - **Pagination**: Use the pagination controls below the table to navigate through multiple pages of data.
-You can move between the first, previous, next, and last page, and see the current page number and total pages.
+You can move between the first, previous, next, and last page.
+You can also see the current page number and total pages.
-- **Custom Rendering**: Certain columns (like the image and price) use custom render functions to display data in a more user-friendly way.
+- **Custom Rendering**: Certain columns (like image and price) use custom render functions to display data in a more user-friendly way.

 ## How to Use the `<Table>` Component